 However, a geographic information system is more than just data storage.
 In addition to the data collection and storage, GIS technology includes necessary hardware (computers) and software that is used to create, view, and analyze the data.
 Beyond displaying the data in a map, on paper or electronically, GIS software is used to create, edit, and analyze location-based information.
 The software is designed to allow users to easily compare the attributes of stored objects to identify trends or patterns, in order to recognize more general characteristics of an area.
 This kind of analysis can be used to study naturally occurring phenomena, or in support of decisions regarding resource distribution or consumption.
 The potential for applying this technology is practically endless.

-For more information about Geographic Information Systems, visit our Additional Links page.
+For more information about Geographic Information Systems, visit our About GIS page.
 This page contains links to other web sites that offer further explanation and examples of GIS technology.